 That's great.

-And you know, we are over tax.
+And, you know, we are overtaxed.

 They do overspend.

-They do overregulate.
+They do over-regulate.

-And we get, you know, crushed left and right by by local government, state government, the federal government.
+And we get, you know, crushed left and right by local government, state government, the federal government.

 It never ends.